ruano-a/EasyPeasySymfonyDockerProd/README.md

-# EasyPeasySymfonyDockerProd (and with a mail server, and traefik, optionally.
-Giving https.
-With traefik.
-Unless you don't want it)
+# EasyPeasySymfonyDockerProd (with a mail server / traefik / https.
+Optionally)

 # How to install the production